 Every company we work with says that safety is job one, safety is the most important thing, there’s no work goal that’s worth sacrificing safety, or something like that.
 And they’re sincere.

-To that end, they come to us for help improving their safety training programs, using our 3D-animated safety training materials, our best-in-class learning management systems for use in industrial and manufacturing companies, or even our mobile training and work-support solutions.
+To that end, they come to us for help improving their safety training programs, using our 3D-animated online safety training materials, our best-in-class learning management systems for use in industrial and manufacturing companies, or even our mobile safety training and work-support solutions.

 One top of that, of course, they’ve got multi-tiered safety efforts at work.
 They may have a safety management system; they’re using the hierarchy of controls and they’re performing proper job hazard analyses.
 They hold regular safety meetings, they track safety incidents and near misses, and they perform incident investigations.